 Degree eligibility includes successful completion of the DLIFLC language program course sequence for each concentration and requisite general education and elective credits that culminate in 120 semester units.
+For classes beginning on or after 1 January 2024, students must achieve a minimum DLPT score of L2+/R2+/S2.
 Graduates must maintain a cumulative grade point average of a "C" (2.0) or higher for DLIFLC coursework.
 Final cumulative DLIFLC semester grades below a D are not acceptable.
 An F in a DLIFLC final cumulative semester grade makes a student permanently ineligible for the BA degree program.
 This credit cannot be made up.